petethegreat/DataScience/GettingAndCleaningData/notes.md

 select * from x join y on x.yid=y.id join from plyr does similar things, fewer features. requires joining columns to have the same name.

+## Aggregate
+The Aggregate function is super useful.

+'''R
+aggregate(cleaned[,3:68],by=cleaned[,c('subject','activity')],FUN=mean)
+'''
+Above line returns a dataframe.
+The data (columns 3 to 68) are grouped (by row) based on the two variables/columns 'subject' and 'activity'.
+For each group, the function mean is applied.
+This seems like a good way to do split-apply-combine on multiple columns simultaneously.
+Aggregate can also accept a formula form as input.